Nomanrasool/CODSOFT/Task-1/README.md

 * Future work could involve exploring more advanced machine learning techniques, feature engineering, and incorporating additional features for a more comprehensive analysis.
 Techniques such as gradient boosting or neural networks might further improve prediction accuracy.
 Additionally, conducting more extensive hyperparameter tuning and cross-validation could yield better model performance.

 ## Acknowledgments
 This project was developed as part of a data science initiative.
-The dataset used is sourced from Kaggle, and the project code is available on [GitHub Repository Link].
+The dataset used is sourced from Kaggle, and the project code is available on https://github.com/Nomanrasool/CODSOFT/tree/main/Task-1.
 Special thanks to the previous contributors whose efforts laid the groundwork for this analysis.